Who We Are

 Financial aid refers to any federal and state aid, grants, and loans, available to students to help offset the cost of higher education.

-The Financial Aid Office has compiled a list of resources to help you apply for financial aid.
+The Student Financial Services Office has compiled a list of resources to help you apply for financial aid.
 The financial aid FAQ has a list of resources to help you start the financial aid process.

 Who do I contact about information about scholarship, grants, or employer tuition subsidies to help fund my education expenses?